r-devel/translations/Home.md

 |[Nepali](https://github.com/r-devel/translations/wiki/Nepali-specific-translations)|
 |[Spanish](https://github.com/r-devel/translations/wiki/Conventions-for-Spanish-translation)|

-4. List the [components](https://translate.rx.studio/languages/) of your language;
-5. Choose a component that's not 100% translated (like, for example, the [utils package](https://translate.rx.studio/languages/es/r-project/));
-6. Click Unfinished strings to list all messages that haven't been translated and
-7. Start!

-This is a short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) that you can check for use in the interface of Weblate.
+5. You can start translating!

-You can get access to complete documentation of Weblate through this [link](https://docs.weblate.org/en/latest/).
+You can check the guide[LINK] on how Weblate works and check this short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) on how to use the Weblate interface.
+You can also get access to complete documentation of Weblate through this [link](https://docs.weblate.org/en/latest/).

 Some translation states are important:
 * **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.